petercorke/ansitable/README.md

 ```
  The delimiter character defaults to comma, but can be set.

-CSV format data can be included in ReST documentation using the `csv-table` directive.
+CSV format data can be quickly visualized on the desktop using any spreadsheet program,
+or included in ReST documentation using the `csv-table` directive.

 ## Pandas integration